suchanadatta/MIRA-LLM-Assisted-Benchmark/README.md

 MIRA dataset directly confronts this challenge by providing a unified framework encompassing four distinct scholarly categories - `Publications`, `Research Data`, `Variables` and `Instruments & Tools` - all grounded in real user queries from the GESIS Search platform.

 ## Metadata Export
-The collection contains metadata on 7,634 research datasets, 206,434 high-quality metadata variables, 604 instruments & tools, and 254,097 publications with a total of 468,769 documents, provided as a set of JSON files.
+The collection contains metadata on `7,634` research datasets; `206,434` high-quality metadata variables; `604` instruments & tools; and `254,097` publications with a total of `468,769` documents, provided as a set of JSON files.

 - **Metadata** : Download [metadata](https://drive.google.com/file/d/1jTTYd83bYTqeMB2DR4DSOWQQuYl4y_Sa/view?usp=drive_link) here.